fyngyrz/aa_macro/users-guide.md

 you are using `macro()` for in the first place.
 Still, it doesn't look nice when you are looking at the actual HTML.

-So `macro()` loos for lines that end in two spaces.
+So `macro()` looks for lines that end in two spaces.
 When it sees them, it 'eats' both the two spaces, and the following linefeed.
 This allows you to define a style without anything appearing in the output.